 2. Identify Where Your Plumbing Pipes Are

-Therefore, if you want to put a shower next to an existing hot and cold water line, it should be a fairly straightforward project.
-But if you want to put a shower in a corner where there is no water line, you can expect to spend more time and money on the project.
+Therefore, if you want to put a shower or sink next to an existing hot and cold water line, it should be a fairly straightforward project.
+But if you want to put a sink or shower in a corner where there is no water line, you can expect to spend more time and money on the project.
 It might even be a lot more time or money if there is no room in the flooring or walls to place additional piping.

 3. Do Your Plumbing Research before the Renovation Begins